CodeNilo/DNA-Analyzer/README.md

 - Upload DNA sequences via CSV (up to 100MB)
 - Pattern search with KMP and Boyer-Moore algorithms
 - Two modes: direct matching and overlapping matches
-- Async processing for large sequences
-- Result caching with Redis
 - Search history stored in localStorage
 - Export results as CSV or JSON